makerdao/community/governance/polls/Replace Dai oracle with one that is hardcoded to $1 USD - January 8, 2024.md

 ---
-title: Replace Dai oracle with one that is hardcoded to $1 USD - January 08, 2024
+title: SparkLend Ethereum - Replace Dai oracle with one that is hardcoded to 1 USD - January 08, 2024
-summary: Signal your support or opposition to replacing the current Dai oracle with one that is hardcoded to $1 USD
+summary: Signal your support or opposition to replacing the current Dai oracle with one that is hardcoded to 1 USD
 discussion_link: https://forum.makerdao.com/t/spark-spell-proposed-changes/23298
 parameters:
     input_format: single-choice